Max-Lovell/Dots/README.md

 # Dots task

-JavaScript code for running an online metacognition task and integrating this with qualtrics and a web server, based on the original code by Marion Rouault here: https://github.com/metacoglab/metacognition-task-online.
-This task essentially shows two boxes of flickering patterns of dots to participants and asks them to state which box has the higher number of dots - along with confidence judgements in order to calculate metacognitive efficiency.
-Integrated with Qualtrics with the help of https://kywch.github.io/jsPsych-in-Qualtrics/.
+JavaScript code for running an online metacognition task.
+This task shows two boxes with an array of dots for 150 ms each, 5 times, and so they appear to 'flicker'.
+The 'old' folder has versions in JSPsych 6 and 7, code for integration with Qualtrics, and PsychoPy.
 When I get the time the full method for implementation I used will be found here: https://users.sussex.ac.uk/mel29/online_experiments/homepage.html

+Note this code won't work out of the box yet, as the code was intentded to work within a larger study, but should be easily adaptable.
+It's also designed to work with a query string for how many pixels per cm there are on the users screen, with the credit card trick here: https://www.jspsych.org/7.0/plugins/resize/.
+42 is a good enough estimate for a laptop, though.
+Also, all file paths have been removed from the code for security reasons and are indicated by square brackets.

+try it out here: https://users.sussex.ac.uk/mel29/dots/dots.html?px_cm?42

 Associated with the following study:
 - title: 'Minimal mindfulness of the world as an active control for a full mindfulness of mental states intervention: A Registered Report and Pilot study'